Writing Lead: Jayne Courtney |

 Modelling is used throughout school to support planning and writing and teachers plan these models carefully in advance of the lesson in order to ensure the model includes the teaching points from the unit.

-Throughout the schools, the Letter Join Handwriting Scheme is used.
+Throughout the school, the Letter Join Handwriting Scheme is used.
 This supports children to develop the correct letter formation and accurate joining of handwriting.
-By the end of KS2, we want children to be able to write fluently at speed so that they can communicate through their writing.
+By the end of KS2, we want children to be able to write fluently and at speed, so that they can communicate through their writing.

 A lot of our children enter school with extremely limited vocabulary knowledge and so it is important that we support children’s vocabulary development.
-The whole-school uses ‘words of the week’ to promote the learning of new vocabulary and the Word Aware programme to ensure that new vocabulary is taught in a structured and effective way.
-This is in addition to the strong focus we place on vocabulary development through our daily writing lessons.
+We do this throughout the curriculum in addition to the strong focus we place on vocabulary development through our daily writing lessons.